Cognitive cybersecurity approaches: Protecting utility OT in a hyper-connected world

 IT has opened the door for an attack on OT

-Not so many years ago, utility companies used specific digital tools for specific tasks.
-The tools that controlled electricity and gas flow and the sensors on mechanical turbines in power plants, for instance, used specific software that ran on specific hardware talking specific protocols.
+Until recently, utility companies used specific digital tools for specific tasks.
+The tools that controlled electricity and gas flow and the sensors on mechanical turbines in power plants, for instance, used specific software that ran on specific hardware and used specific protocols.

 Take OT cybersecurity seriously

 New cyber-physical systems are solving utilities’ problems in new ways.
-IoT, edge devices and advanced analytics are providing local insights that were simply not possible before.
+IoT, edge devices and advanced analytics are providing new levels of insight.
 Wearables and even human-embedded technologies are giving workers in the field access to critical systems from their remote locations.

-At the same time, the increasingly hyper-connected utility IT environments are making security management more complex and broadening attack surfaces.
-This is attracting cybercriminals who, in turn, are constantly evolving their malicious attack technology.
+At the same time, hyper-connected utility IT environments make security management more complex and broaden attack surfaces.
+This attracts cybercriminals and ‘rogue’ nation states who, in turn, evolve their attacks.

-Regulatory pressure from the GDPR data privacy regulation may bring hackers new opportunities for holding utilities to ransom as they increase the volume of data they collect.
-Added to that, the growing trend in wearables and human embedded technology is extending personal risks beyond issues of privacy, to matters of well-being and even death.
+Regulatory GDPR pressure may even bring hackers new opportunities for holding utilities to ransom.
+The growing trend in wearables and human embedded technology also extends personal risk beyond privacy to matters of well-being and personal safety.

-The risk penetrating through to utility infrastructure is substantial, as we have seen.
+The risk penetrating through to utility infrastructure is substantial.
 Sensors, machines, cabinets, SCADA systems and all other OT assets need to be protected.
 Classical perimeter security models are no longer sufficient.

 A cognitive approach to OT cybersecurity

 Despite the substantial risk to OT, the OT security outlook does not have to be a bleak one.
-There are steps utilities can take to protect their increasingly complex OT environments.
+Utilities can protect their increasingly complex OT environments.

-- A next step would then be to analyze the data to identify and respond to potential threats.
+- Analyze the data to identify and respond to potential threats.

-Applying a cognitive approach to each of these steps can be very effective in dealing with growing attack surfaces, increasing risks to critical infrastructure and innovations in malicious attack technology.
-Viable solutions are already emerging.
+Applying a cognitive approach to each step can be effective in dealing with growing attack surfaces, increasing risks to critical infrastructure and innovations in malicious attack technology.

 From AI to distributed ledgers

-- Emerging security and safety certification frameworks will soon assist organizations in deploying appropriate cybersecurity strategies.
+- Emerging security and safety certification frameworks will help organizations deploy appropriate cybersecurity strategies.